osaukh/subspace-configurable-networks/Audio/README.md

-# SCN on audio transformations
+# SCNs for audio transformations

-We applied pitchshift and speed changes on the [SpeechCommands](https://www.tensorflow.org/datasets/catalog/speech_commands) dataste.
+We applied pitchshift and speed change to the [SpeechCommands](https://www.tensorflow.org/datasets/catalog/speech_commands) dataset.

 ## Setup environment

-### Environment requirments
+### Requirments

-- 3 GB space of disk, including 2.8 GB for dataset.
+- 3 GB space of disk, including 2.8 GB for the dataset.
 - 12 GB GPU Memory
 - Conda